Course Content

 Wild Animals

 • Peacock – India’s national bird; colorful feathers and proud walk.
+Peacocks are often seen in fields and near villages.

 Natural Places

-Fun Facts about India for Kids
+Fun and Important Facts about India for Kids

 • India is home to the highest mountain in the world, Mount Everest (on the border with China).